-Discontinue benazepril hydrochloride as soon as possible when pregnancy is detected, since fetal toxicity, including injury and death to the developing fetus, can be caused by drugs that act directly on the renin-angiotensin system .
+Discontinue benazepril hydrochloride as soon as possible when pregnancy is detected, as injury and death to the developing fetus may occur with use of drugs that act directly on the renin-angiotensin system .

 Commonly used brand name(s)

 In the U.S.